HIV/AIDS in the United Kingdom: Treatment and prognosis

 HIV treatment is available free of charge in the UK and as a result 96% of diagnosed are receiving treatment and of those 94% have a suppressed viral load making them very unlikely to pass on the infection.
 In 2015, less than 1% of people living with a diagnosed HIV infection in the UK died (cause of death is uncertain and may not be HIV-related).
 All-cause mortality for ages 15–59 in people living with HIV was 5.7 per 1000 compared to 1.7 for the UK population as a whole.
 People newly diagnosed with HIV today can expect to have a normal life expectancy if they are diagnosed on time and on effective treatment.

 In 2017, 39% adults seen for HIV care were 50 years of age or older.
 This is partly due to improvements to life expectancy for people living with HIV as well as increasing numbers of people acquiring HIV later in life.

 Pre-exposure prophylaxis

 Access to pre-exposure prophylaxis ("PrEP"), using a drug which can prevent HIV infection, on the National Health Service is partially limited.
-It is available to high-risk individuals in England through the IMPACT trial, which has a cohort size of 26,000.
+It was available to high-risk individuals in England through the IMPACT trial, which had a cohort size of 26,000.
 This was made available following the PROUD trial, a randomised control trial and a high-court battle in 2016.
 Use of PrEP in London, both as part of a trial and from private purchases, was partially credited in a drop in diagnoses among men who have sex with men, after a five-year plateau in diagnoses.

-Although it is currently unavailable more broadly for prescription by medical professionals in NHS England, this option will become available in April 2020.

-In Scotland and Wales PrEP is available free on the NHS from sexual health clinics for those deemed at high risk of acquisition.
-In Northern Ireland, access is only available through the risk reduction scheme from the Belfast Health and Social Care Trust, which can take referrals from other Northern Ireland sexual health clinics for high-risk patients, with funding guaranteed until the end of 2020.